etwernerMIDS/Statistics/Projects/README.md

 * [Project 1](https://github.com/etwernerMIDS/Statistics/tree/master/Projects/Project1)

 The main focus of Project 1 is to use an OLS regression model to measure how much the YouTube video quality affects the amount of views the video recieves.
 This can be accomplished by using the video ratings as a proxy variable to the video quality.
-The entire process includes data cleaning, model specification, an assessment of the main CLM assumptions, as well as determining statistical and practical significance.
+The entire process includes data cleaning, model specification, an assessment of the model in regards to the main CLM assumptions, as well as determining model's statistical and practical significance.

 * [Project 2](https://github.com/etwernerMIDS/Statistics/tree/master/Projects/Project2)